Fortuna Arena: Move

-In the 1970s, it became apparent that Eden did not provide sufficient comfort for the visitors and started planning to build a new one in the same place.
+In the 1970s, it became apparent that Eden did not provide sufficient comfort for the visitors and planning started to build a new one in the same place.
 However, under the communist regime, the planning went quite slowly.
 Several projects were made, and the construction was finally to start in 1990.
 In 1989, Slavia moved temporarily to the nearby Ďolíček stadium (home of FC Bohemians Prague, now known as Bohemians 1905) and the eastern stand was torn down.
 However, the overthrowing of the communist regime in 1989 delayed the construction.
 In the meantime, Slavia moved to Stadion Evžena Rošického, a stadium on the Strahov hill, which is large but uncomfortable and poorly accessible.

 In the early 1990s, the whole construction was cancelled and Slavia moved back to Eden.
 A temporary stand was built in the place of former eastern stand, but it was clear that Eden was outdated and Slavia needed a new home ground.
-Several more projects were made, but Slavia was unable to raise sufficient funds and there were some legal problems, as the premises were owned by the government and it took a lot of effort to transfer them to Slavia.
+Several more projects were proposed, but Slavia was unable to raise sufficient funds and there were some legal problems, as the premises were owned by the government and it took a lot of effort to transfer them to Slavia.
 In 2000, the stadium became ineligible to host Czech First League matches, so Slavia moved to the unpopular Strahov again.